akiryk/tutorials-learning-lessons/data-structures.md

 # Data Structure & Algorithms

+It's important to distinguish these two things.
+A data structure is used to organize information so it can be processed by an algorithm.
+We choose the data structure to fit our needs — do we need to do a lot of inserting and deleting?
+Searching?
+Priority-management?
+These will determine the best data structure.

 These notes are from a few sources:
 - [Programming Foundations, Data Structures](https://www.linkedin.com/learning/programming-foundations-data-structures)
 - [Programing Foundations: Algorithms](https://www.linkedin.com/learning/programming-foundations-algorithms)